Air Fryer Whole Chicken

 Steps to Make Air Fryer Whole Chicken

-- Let the chicken rest for 15 minutes.
-This allows the juices to redistribute and keep the meat moist.
+- Let the chicken rest before carving so the juices redistribute and the meat stays moist.

 - Main Dish: Serve the chicken as a main dish with mashed or roasted potatoes and your family’s favorite vegetable sides.